 Personal exemptions do NOT apply to bonus payments

 Unfortunately, exemptions are not valid for bonus payments, separate from a paycheck.
 The IRS receives the entire work bonus.
-This is because personal exempt amounts are based upon the time-period that the employee works, and the wages made from that pay-period.
+This is because personal exemption amounts are based upon the time period that the employee works, and the wages made from that pay period.